SorkinType/Briem-Hand/README.md

 ## Setting up your font

 * **New repositories.** Hit the green button above ("Use this template") to create your own repository.
-We then need to update the workflow permissions.
-Go to Settings > Actions > General > Workflow permissions and enable "Read and write permissions".
-Finally, rerun the failed github action by going to Actions > Initial commit > Re-run jobs > Re-run all jobs.

-*Please note that a Github Action job will be executed once you've created the repository which will populate the readme and build dependencies.
-This job will fail because it was executed with incorrect permissions.
-The steps above will fix the permissions issue and rerun the job.
-Please wait for the job to complete and pass before pulling the repo to your local system.*
+Please note that a Github Action job will be executed once you've created the repository which will populate the readme.
+This may take a few minutes.
+Please wait for this job to complete before pulling the repo to your local system.*

 * **Updating a repository.** To update your font repository to bring in the latest best-practices from the Google Fonts Project Template, run `make update-project-template` from the command line.